Aihua0055/ComputationalArt/README.md

 ```

  ## Tech Stack
- * Bootstrap for front-end
+ * Bootstrap for CSS Framework
  * Jinja2 for html templates
- * Flask for python framework
+ * Flask for web framework
  * Firebase for image storage for style transfer and gallery module
 ## Web application
 To test the app locally, run `flask run` and then you will find a link in your console, use ctrl + click to open that link in your browser.